-In general, a person (not a patient) cannot drive with marijuana in their system.
-Any amount of THC in the blood would be enough to convict someone of the crime operating with the presence of a controlled substance.
+In general, a person (not a patient) cannot drive with any marijuana in their system.
+Any amount of THC in the blood would be enough to convict someone of the crime operating with the presence of a schedule I substance.

-However, a medical marijuana patient may have marijuana in their system while they drive.
-The Michigan Medical Marijuana Act prohibits a patient from operating a vehicle while under the influence of marijuana.
+The Michigan Medical Marihuana Act permits medical marijuana patient to have marijuana in their system while they drive.
+However, the OWI law prohibits a patient from operating a vehicle while under the influence of marijuana.